-When the medication is no longer required the school needs to receive written advice and the medication must be collected.
 The exception to the above is when a relief puffer, such as Ventolin, is required.
 Children may carry a puffer provided that:

-- a medical practitioner has assessed their need; - parents/carers give approval; - the school is satisfied the student can safely assume responsibility for self-medication.
+- a medical practitioner has assessed their need and provided an asthma plan - parents/carers give approval - the school is satisfied the student can safely assume responsibility for selfmedication.

 We have found that most children can use puffers safely and when required; we are happy to keep these in the office area for children to use if parents/carers would prefer.
-Please ensure the administration is aware if children need to self- administer medication.
+Please ensure the administration is aware if children need to self-administer medication.